Actor Jussie Smollett sentenced to 150 days in jail, thousands in fines for falsely reporting a hate crime

 Cook County Judge James Linn also sentenced Smollett to 30 months of felony probation and ordered him to pay $120,106 in restitution to the city of Chicago, as well as a fine of $25,000.
 While on probation, Linn said, Smollett will be allowed to travel outside of Illinois due to the nature of his job.

 Smollett, who declined to speak before receiving his sentence, loudly repeated after the fact that he was “not suicidal” and warned that if anything happens to him in jail, it was not self-inflicted.
-He repeated that he was “not suicidal” while walking out of the courtroom with his fist raised and maintained his innocence in the case.
+He repeated he was “not suicidal” while walking out of the courtroom with his fist raised and maintained his innocence in the case.

-While delivering the sentence, Cook County Judge James Linn noted that “this case received as much attention — and was gone over, every little bit, with a fine-toothed comb — as any case I’ve ever seen before.”
+While delivering the sentence, Linn noted that “this case received as much attention — and was gone over, every little bit, with a fine-toothed comb — as any case I’ve ever seen before.”
 He likened the number of pretrial motions filed to that seen with death penalty cases.

 Linn also stated that he believed Smollett staged the attack “to make himself more famous.”
 He accused Smollett of “throwing a national pity party” for himself and said the actor betrayed his more charitable instincts by acting upon the side of him that is “profoundly arrogant and selfish and narcissistic.”